nagasudhirpulla/wrldc_remc_reports_generator/README.md

 * Make sure all the files and folders are closed after successful report generation

 ## TODOs
+* add feature to specify report date instead of yesterday.
+Also set the required date in report template using openpyxl
+* create TRAS Emergency down data csv while running the report
 * add pooling stations also in the points sheet
 * get point Ids of pooling stations also to be added in central location